fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/index.md

 Note that there is a [Thinking with Type website](http://thinkingwithtype.com), but it DOES NOT substitute for the book itself, which has a tremendous amount of essential content that the website does not (not surprisingly).
 Browse the website if you'd like (it's nicely done), but READ THE BOOK.

 You will also need to subscribe to the course Zotero library to access assigned articles.
 This will be discussed in class, but for reference, please see the [instructions for connecting](http://fredgibbs.net/courses/etc/zotero.html).
-The URL for the group library will be posted shortly.
+The URL for the group library is [https://www.zotero.org/groups/1647219/digital-futures-unm/items](https://www.zotero.org/groups/1647219/digital-futures-unm/items).